meta00/rRice/inst/python/README.md

 ## Function

+### Query Module

 ```py
 query(db, qfields=[])
 ```

-Return a array of JSON Object corresponding to the query.
+Return a list corresponding to the query.

-Take 2 argument:
+Arguments:

 1. db: Database name, any database name that is exist in the database description file.
 Throw an exception if no db found under the name.
 1. qfields: list of argument for said database.
 The order of these argument follow the order of fields listed in the database description file.
+1. outputFormat: desired output format, Python Dictionary by default.
+Support CSV (csv), Excel (excel), Pandas' DataFrame (pandas).
+1. outputDestination: path to output file.
+Required if outputFormat is not default.

 ## Structure of Database description